drewyeaton/django-sortable/readme.md

 This tag will generate a link with a class on the anchor instead of the table header:

 	<a class="sort-asc" href="/books/?sort=page_count&dir=asc" title="Number of Pages">Number of Pages</a>

-####Setting Custom Classes

-Depending on the direction of the sort, a class will be placed on each header or link.
-The default classes are `sort-asc`, `sort-desc`, and `sort-none`.
-However, these are fully customizable using your project's settings.
-In your settings.py file, set these variables:

-	SORT_ASC_CLASS = 'sort-asc'
-	SORT_DESC_CLASS = 'sort-desc'
-	SORT_NONE_CLASS = 'sort-none'

 ####Building Arbitrary Sort Links